distantmagic/resonance-project/README.md

 # Resonance Project

-To start the project use `composer install` and then `php app/resonance.php serve`
+To start the project you need to:
+1. Install dependencies with `composer install`
+2. Create `config.ini` (you can copy `config.ini.example`)
+3. Run `php app/resonance.php serve` in the terminal to start the server

 ## Using SSL